 In addition, where agreed with you, we may tailor our communications and dealings with you to better reflect your needs and preferences, such as sending you newsletters with your preferred topics highlighted, or to inform you that our shop offers a product relevant to an event you are attending, or to make you aware that an event similar to one recently attended by you is being scheduled.

-More details about why we use your personal information can be found on the Jersey Heritage Purposes page.
+More details about why we use your personal information can be found in the area below called purposes.

 We include profiling questions within some of our surveys and interactions with you.
 These questions allow us to better reflect your preferences and may result in you receiving specific communications, where agreed with you, tailored to these preferences.